oarcscience/ith.oarc.science/ring/index.md

----
 keywords: "Tolkien Middle Earth Kalevala Edda Volsung Beowulf"
-title: "Sacred-Texts: Sources of Lord of the Ring"
+# Sacred-Texts: Sources of Lord of the Ring
 categories: ' <BR> <A HREF="../neu/index">Sagas and Legends</A><BR> <A HREF="../index">Buy Sacred-Texts CD-ROM</A>&nbsp;   <A HREF="links">Links</A>'
 pathh1: "ring.jpg"
 alttext1: "Image &copy Copyright J.B.
 Hare 2001, All Rights Reserved"
-titleh1: "Sources of Lord of the Rings"
+<title>Intangible Textual Heritage: Sources of Lord of the Rings</title>
 ---
 J.R.R.
 Tolkiens' Middle Earth did not come out of thin air.
 Tolkien, an academic linguist, drew on the following source materials to inspire his